-Gaikai is aspiring to be one of the top streaming services like Netflix and Spotify for gamers and would unfold on pay-per-view basis without any subscription service.
+Gaikai is aspiring to be one of the top streaming services like Netflix and Spotify for games and would unfold on pay-per-view basis without any subscription service.
 Gamers are expected to shell out $2 to $20 as “rent” for the streaming game for a period.

 As per early reports, customers seem to be willing to pay the high prices for streaming convenience.
 In other words, the convenience of instantaneousness is valued more than the lack of ownership here.
 If that’s true for games, then it is possible that Sony’s $380 million acquisition of Gaikai could well be a business-defining move of the century.

 According to their head honcho Perry, he opted to work with Sony for its big library of games that required some controls.
 Additionally it has worked out well for Sony since their newest PlayStation was not backward compatible with old games.
-Now with PlayStation 4 with streaming service, gamers can still play older PlayStation games in some capacity.
+Now with PlayStation 4 with streaming service, gamers can still play older games in some capacity.